Cloudify-PS/cloudify-training-labs/troubleshooting/README.md

 always fail.
 You will run it, and then practice inspecting the relevant logs.

 The blueprint is structured so the failing script is being run twice: once on the manager, and once on an agent.
-For an agent, we will pick one of the VM's we have in our disposal - say, the NodeJS VM.
+For an agent, we will use the App VM.

 ### Preparation